 27 and has given Him authority to execute judgment also, because He is the Son of Man.

-In verses 27 to 30 Jesus speaks of His relation to men in the future.
+In verses 27 to 30 Jesus spoke of His relation to men in the future.

 Jesus’ authority to act as judge rests upon His humanity as the Son of Man.
 This judgment must rely on the fact that He is the God-man.